wasmerio/mozjs/mozjs-sys/mozjs/security/nss/doc/rst/releases/index.rst

 .. note::

-   **NSS 3.91.0** is the latest version of NSS.
+   **NSS 3.101** is the latest version of NSS.
-   Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_91_0_release_notes`
+   Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_101_release_notes`

-   **NSS 3.90.0 (ESR)** is the latest version of NSS.
+   **NSS 3.90.2 (ESR)** is the latest version of NSS.
-   Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_90_0_release_notes`
+   Complete release notes are available here: :ref:`mozilla_projects_nss_nss_3_90_2_release_notes`

 .. container::

-   Changes in 3.91 included in this release:
+   Changes in 3.101 included in this release:

- - Bug 1837431 - Implementation of the HW support check for ADX instruction
+   - Bug 1900413 - add diagnostic assertions for SFTKObject refcount.
- - Bug 1836925 - Removing the support of Curve25519
+   - Bug 1899759 - freeing the slot in DeleteCertAndKey if authentication failed
+   - Bug 1899883 - fix formatting issues.
+   - Bug 1889671 - Add Firmaprofesional CA Root-A Web to NSS.
+   - Bug 1899593 - remove invalid acvp fuzz test vectors.
+   - Bug 1898830 - pad short P-384 and P-521 signatures gtests.
+   - Bug 1898627 - remove unused FreeBL ECC code. r=rrelyea
+   - Bug 1898830 - pad short P-384 and P-521 signatures.
- - Bug 1839795 - Fix comment about the addition of ticketSupportsEarlyData.
+   - Bug 1898825 - be less strict about ECDSA private key length.
+   - Bug 1854439 - Integrate HACL* P-521.
- - Bug 1839327 - Adding args to enable-legacy-db build
+   - Bug 1854438 - Integrate HACL* P-384.
- - Bug 1835357 dbtests.sh failure in "certutil dump keys with explicit default trust flags"
- - Bug 1837617: Initialize flags in slot structures
+   - Bug 1898074 - memory leak in create_objects_from_handles.
+   - Bug 1898858 - ensure all input is consumed in a few places in mozilla::pkix
+   - Bug 1884444 - SMIME/CMS and PKCS #12 do not integrate with modern NSS policy
+   - Bug 1748105 - clean up escape handling
+   - Bug 1896353 - Use lib::pkix as default validator instead of the old-one
+   - Bug 1827444 - Need to add high level support for PQ signing.
+   - Bug 1548723 - Certificate Compression: changing the allocation/freeing of buffer + Improving the documentation
+   - Bug 1884444 - SMIME/CMS and PKCS #12 do not integrate with modern NSS policy
+   - Bug 1893404 - Allow for non-full length ecdsa signature when using softoken
- - Bug 1835425: Improve the length check of RSA input to avoid heap overflow
+   - Bug 1830415 - Modification of .taskcluster.yml due to mozlint indent defects
+   - Bug 1793811 - Implement support for PBMAC1 in PKCS#12
+   - Bug 1897487 - disable VLA warnings for fuzz builds.
- - Bug 1829112 - Followup Fixes
+   - Bug 1895032 - remove redundant AllocItem implementation.
- - Bug 1784253: avoid processing unexpected inputs by checking for m_exptmod base sign
- - Bug 1826652: add a limit check on order_k to avoid infinite loop
+   - Bug 1893334 - add PK11_ReadDistrustAfterAttribute.
+   - Bug 215997  - Clang-formatting of SEC_GetMgfTypeByOidTag update
- - Bug 1834851 - Update HACL* to commit 5f6051d2.
+   - Bug 1895012 - Set SEC_ERROR_LIBRARY_FAILURE on self-test failure
- - Bug 1753026 - add SHA3 to cryptohi and softoken.
+   - Bug 1894572 - sftk_getParameters(): Fix fallback to default variable after error with configfile.
- - Bug 1753026: HACL SHA3
- - Bug 1836781 - Disabling ASM C25519 for A but X86_64
+   - Bug 1830415 - Switch to the mozillareleases/image_builder image